albar965/littlenavmap/magdec/README.txt

 === magdec.bgl

-A file containing the magnetic declination from 1/1/2017.
-This file is used only when loading X-Plane data to fill the missing declination values for airports, NDB, waypoints and ILS.
+A file containing the magnetic declination from around January 2018.
+This file is used when loading X-Plane data to fill the missing declination values for airports, NDB, waypoints and ILS.
+It is also used to calculate and display the declination in Little Navmap.

 The magnetic declination file from the simulator scenery will be used if loading scenery data for FSX/P3D.
 You can override this behavior by copying the included magdec.bgl from this directory to